-- Reducing the need to travel by promoting better health and care, including through use of telecare and telehealth technology services. - Supporting development and delivery of major projects, such as the new Hospital redesigns in Orkney, Lochaber and Skye & Lochalsh to ensure they are as accessible and connected as possible throughout their catchment area and that transport resources in the area are integrated effectively. - Working with partners in health and health and social care integration to develop an approach for 'Health Gain'.
+- o Reducing CO2 emissions through the innovative use of ICT. - o Alleviating economic and social isolation through mobility planning. - o Supporting partners to increase citizen engagement. - Reducing the need to travel by promoting better health and care, including through use of telecare and telehealth technology services. - Supporting development and delivery of major projects, such as the new Hospital redesigns in Orkney, Lochaber and Skye & Lochalsh to ensure they are as accessible and connected as possible throughout their catchment area and that transport resources in the area are integrated effectively. - Working with partners in health and health and social care integration to develop an approach for 'Health Gain'.
 We will be reflective of the Scottish Health Impact Assessment Network's refresh of the Transport Health Impact Assessment.
 We will work with Locality Planning teams through Health and Social Care Partnerships to develop a toolkit approach that puts health outcomes at the core of future planning; and designs transport around this.
 We will think about health with the widest definition, including physical health and mental health and wellbeing.

-3.4.7.8 High Quality Infrastructure
+3.4.10.8 High Quality Infrastructure

-- 3.4.7.8.
-I Improved walking and cycling links within the region: making the case for further financial support towards the development of improved walking and cycling links to and within towns and to employment, health, leisure and retail facilities as well as to visitor sites.
+- 3.4.10.8.1 Improved walking and cycling links within the region: making the case for further financial support towards the development of improved walking and cycling links to and within towns and to employment, health, leisure and retail facilities as well as to visitor sites.
 Support is required for development, implementation and ongoing maintenance to sustain links.
-This also includes the provision of associated promotional materials, including production of high-quality, consistent mapping of routes. - 3.4.7.8.2 Supporting delivery of major sustainable projects that help realise the Cycling Action Plan for Scotland and National Walking Strategy outcomes.
-These include the active travel and public transport 'North Bridge' at the new Inverness Campus, Soldiers' Bridge in Fort William and the improvement and expansion of both local and national cycle networks in and around all of the region's main settlements. - 3.4.7.8.3 Support the provision of improved walking and cycling access at public transport interchanges, such as Inverness Rail Station, and improve the planning for active travel within the development planning process for all development(s).
+This also includes the provision of associated promotional materials, including production of high-quality, consistent mapping of routes. - 3.4.10.8.2 Supporting delivery of major sustainable projects that help realise the Cycling Action Plan for Scotland and National Walking Strategy outcomes.
+These include the active travel and public transport 'North Bridge' at the new Inverness Campus, active travel corridors as part of the A9 and A96 upgrades and the improvement and expansion of both local and national cycle networks in and around all of the region's main settlements.

+3.4.10.8.3 Support the provision of improved walking and cycling access at public transport interchanges, such as Inverness and Elgin Bus / Rail stations, ferry terminals and improve the planning for active travel within the development planning process for all development(s).

-3.4.7.9 Influencing Travel Behaviour
+3.4.10.9 Influencing Travel Behaviour

-3.4.7.91 Personalised Travel Planning Strategy and Support: the RTS seeks to support improved travel planning across the region, maintaining close working relationships with Scottish Government, local authorities, businesses and stakeholders to share best practice in a Highlands and Islands context and build on recent success of the 'Hltravel' Personalised Travel Planning Toolkit which was piloted in Fort William and subsequently used in similar behavioural change projects in Stornoway, Inverness, Nairn and Elgin.
+3.4.10.91 Personalised Travel Planning Strategy and Support: the RTS seeks to support improved travel planning across the region, maintaining close working relationships with Scottish Government, local authorities, businesses and stakeholders to share best practice in a Highlands and Islands context and build on recent success of the 'HItravel' Personalised Travel Planning Toolkit which was piloted in Fort William and subsequently used in similar behavioural change projects in Stornoway, Inverness, Nairn and Elgin.